-While most people come to Ushuaia dreaming of Antarctic cruises and penguin selfies, I was a few thousand dollars short and already sunburned from southern Patagonia.
+While most people come to Ushuaia dreaming of Antarctic cruises and penguin selfies, I was a few thousand dollars short and already sunburned from hiking my way through southern Patagonia.
 What I needed wasn’t a luxury cabin or a captain’s dinner, it was a trail.
 Something raw, quiet, and reasonably free.

 That’s how I ended up on the Laguna del Caminante hike.

-This two-day trek through Tierra del Fuego is as remote as it is rewarding.
-Think glacier-fed valleys, boggy forests, wind-slapped mountain passes, and a campsite so peaceful I forgot I had a return flight.
-It’s not Ushuaia’s most famous trail but it might be its most satisfying one.
+This two-day trek through Tierra del Fuego delivers everything I love about Patagonia: glacier-fed valleys, boggy forests, wind-slapped mountain passes, and a campsite that feels like it dropped out of a postcard.
+It’s not Ushuaia’s most famous trail – Laguna Esmeralda and Vinciguerra Glacier usually get that crown – but it might be its most satisfying one.

 Choosing Your Route: Andorra Valley or Cañadón de la Oveja?